marcopaz/pyjo/README.md

 # pyjo.exceptions.InvalidType: The value of the field 'city' is not of type str, given 1
 ```

-In order to serialize a model you need to call `to_json` (to obtain a JSON string) or `to_pyjson` (to obtain a JSON-serializable python object), depending on the format you want.
+In order to serialize a model you need to call `to_json` (to obtain a JSON string) or `to_dict` (to obtain a JSON-serializable python object), depending on the format you want.

 ```python
 u = User(name='john', age=18, address=Address(city='NYC'))